Skip to content

 A majority of projects take place on-campus, but occasionally opportunities to research off-campus, and there are also department-specific options to explore.

-A number of compensation options are available and the decision to receive pay, credit, or volunteer should be discussed between students and their supervisors.
+A number of compensation options are available and the decision to receive pay or credit should be discussed between students and their supervisors.

 Some Things to Consider